JeanlChristophe/Pubky-Vote-hackathon-2025/lugano-vote-app/README.md

 ### Pubky Ring configuration

-- The **Connect Pubky Ring** button uses the request URI stored in its `data-request="pubkyhackathon/vote"` attribute.
+- The **Connect Pubky Ring** button uses the request URI stored in its `data-request="pubky://pubkyhackathon/vote"` attribute.
 Adjust this value to match the dataset your Ring panel expects (for example `data-request="pubky://your-team/vote"`).
+Plain `pubky<user>/<path>` values are automatically expanded to the `pubky://` format if needed.
 - If you prefer to configure it globally, define `window.PUBKY_RING_REQUEST` before loading `app.js`: